 Council approvals will require documentation and architect’s drawings.

 3. What needs Owner’s Corporation (Body Corporate) Approval?

 - Talk to the owner's corporation manager and check their rules and limitations

 - Permission to put an air conditioner on the balcony?

 - Put a skip in the yard or car park?

 - Get a few quotes, especially for bigger jobs

-- Set out a scope of works in writing, so everyone quotes on same information
+- Set out a scope of work in writing, so everyone quotes the same information

 5. Purchase materials

-- Following discussions with trades you may find it is cheaper if they may supply their own materials
+- Following discussions with trades, you may find it is cheaper if they supply their own materials

 - Open a trade account with your preferred supplier to access discounts

 - Organise timely delivery.
-Materials need to ready for your trades so as not to hold them up, but should not arrive too early and hang around, getting in way or worse still get stolen.
+Materials need to be ready for your trades so as not to hold them up, but should not arrive too early and hang around, getting in the way or worse still getting stolen.

 6. Determine the order of the trades and service providers